Home » Octopus Tracker Tariff Prices

 What does Martin Lewis say about the Octopus Tracker tariff?

-On the 13th of June 2023, Martin Lewis posted a review on the Octopus Tracker tariff.Β Β This is the first time it has been featured on his Money Saving Expert website.
+In 2023, Martin Lewis posted a review on the Octopus Tracker tariff.
+This is the first time it has been featured on his Money Saving Expert website.
 He has since mentioned it several times online and on his TV show.
-I think he has previously steered away from it as customers have to be on the ball with this tariff as prices change daily but it is just a good deal I am glad he has now done a review.Β This won’t be for everyone but it is well worth it now!
+I think he has previously steered away from it as customers have to be on the ball with this tariff as prices change daily but it is just a good deal I am glad he has now done a review.
+This won’t be for everyone and now might not be the right time to switch to the tracker tariff but you should keep it on your radar.

 Is the Octopus Tracker Tariff a safe bet?

-At one stage this tariff was almost exclusively taken up by customers who love spreadsheets but now everyone is monitoring their energy costs so it’s become quite popular in recent months.
+At one stage Octopus smart tariff was almost exclusively taken up by customers who love spreadsheets but now everyone is monitoring their energy costs so it’s these unique tariffs have become quite popular over the last year or so.

 Can I switch to Octopus Energy as a new customer?